tower-industries/AshesMS/README.md

 This is mainly a Java based project, but there are also a bunch of scripts written in JavaScript.

-Head developer and maintainer: __Ponk__.\
+Head developer and maintainer: marlo\
-Contributors: a lot of people over the years, and hopefully more to come.
+Contributors: Ponk, a lot of people over the years, and hopefully more to come.
 Big thanks to everyone who has contributed so far!

-Join the Discord server where most of the discussions take place: https://discord.gg/JU5aQapVZK
+Join the Discord server where most of the discussions take place: https://discord.gg/x4qHEUyn
 ### Goals
 What we are working towards.
 * __Vanilla gameplay__ - stay as close to the original game as possible (within reason).